 - Activities in different industry groups (4-digit) can be classified as separate local KAUs when this is necessary for statistical purposes, even if the activities are located at the same site.
 To divide a local unit into several local KAUs, each activity has to be of a certain size and normally has to employ at least five people.
 Exceptions to this rule can be made, particularly if it causes great problems for the respondents.

 Sold production is defined as manufactured and sold goods in the reference period.

-Sold production under sub-contracted operations is defined as the value of the production under sub-contracted operations.
+Sold production under sub-contracted operations is the value of the production under sub-contracted operations.

-The current Standard for Industrial Classification in Statistics Norway is SIC2007 , based on the EU standard NACE Rev. 2.
+The current Standard for Industrial Classification in Statistics Norway is Standard Industrial Classification 2007 (SIC 2007) , based on the EU standard NACE Rev. 2.
 The standard is published in the NOS series (Official Statistics of Norway) C 182.